 Starting July 25, 2021, the new law bans the sale and purchase of certain HFC refrigerants with high global warming potential as well as non-essential consumer products (like air horns and noisemakers) which contain high global warming potential refrigerants.

 The new law also:

-- Establishes a lower cost for state purchasing of recycled refrigerants.
+- Requires the Washington Department of Enterprise Services (DES) to establish a lower cost for state purchasing of recycled refrigerants.

 - Requires the State Building Code Council to develop new standards allowing substitutes with lower global warming potential than HFCs.

 All manufacturers must notify us about the status of each product class using restricted HFCs.
 Most HFCs used in regulated equipment categories are restricted.

 Status updates are due within 120 days of a product restriction date.
 For example, if a product were restricted on January 1, then the status update for that product would be due by April 30 of that same year.

 To report your status update:

 - Fill out the notification form using Adobe Reader.
 (Do not use Adobe Pro.)

 - Check the year you are providing the update.